How to Declutter and Organize Your Kids’ Closets

 Young Kids Closets [age 4 – 10]

-By the time kids reach 4 years in age, they should begin dressing themselves.
+By the time kids reach 4 years of age, they should begin dressing themselves.
 You may still need to pick out their outfits, but kids should be encouraged to dress themselves.

-Consider placing a closet rod or lower a
+Consider placing a closet rod or lowering a